progrmoiz/distributed-matrix-multiplication/README.md

 $ java Worker 9001
 ```

-You can run as many workers as you like and Workers can be run on the same network or on different network.
+You can run as many workers as you like and workers can be run on the same network or on different network.

 > In the case of different network, you can also use Ngrok to expose the port.